emirhansirkeci/leaper/README.md

 [![tr](https://img.shields.io/badge/lang-tr-blue.svg)](https://github.com/emirhansirkeci/skip-it/blob/main/README-tr.md)

+# Leaper

+Leaper is a Chrome extension designed to help you watch something without disrupting your comfort.

+## Supported Sites

+- **Netflix:**
+  _Especially when watching a series, it automatically skips the intro and credits to immediately move on to the next episode._
+- **Youtube:**
+  _Automatically skips ads when the **skip ad** button is available on the page_

 ## How to Install and Use the Extension

 _**Note:** The extension is not yet available in the Chrome Web Store._